 Perfectionism

 Perfectionistic demands are difficult, or even impossible, to live up to and often lead to self-criticism.
-It is common to get caught up in constantly trying to improve things and worryingon how to maintain the high level.
+It is common to get caught up in constantly trying to improve things and worrying about how to maintain the high level.

-Perfectionism is often associated with exhaustion and depression, and a feeling that life is empty and demanding.
-High personal standards or dissatisfaction with what others do may also cause problems in relationships.
+For this reason, perfectionism is associated with exhaustion, low mood, and a feeling that life is empty and demanding.
+High demands on others, or general dissatisfaction with what they do can also cause problems in relationships.

 Perfectionism becomes problematic when it leads to: